Operation Vigorous: Western Desert Campaign

 After the success of Operation Crusader (18 November – 30 December 1941), the Eighth Army advanced 800 km west to El Agheila in Libya, capturing airfields and landing grounds useful for air cover for Malta convoys.
 The British misjudged the speed of Axis reinforcement and expected to attack well before the Axis but Panzerarmee Afrika forestalled the Eighth Army by beginning an offensive on 21 January 1942.

-By 6 February, the British had been defeated, forced to retreat east of the Jebel Akhdar back to the Gazala line just west of Tobruk, where Panzerarmee had begun its retirement seven weeks earlier.
+By 6 February, the British had been defeated, forced to retreat east of the Jebel Akhdar back to the Gazala line.
+The new front line was just west of Tobruk, where Panzerarmee had begun its retirement seven weeks earlier.
 At the Battle of Gazala (26 May – 21 June), Panzerarmee Afrika attacked first again but appeared close to defeat until 11 June.
 Operation Julius began on the same day as the Afrika Korps broke out and by 14 June, forced the British to retreat towards Tobruk.
 The Axis then forces pursued the British into Egypt and the Desert Air Force lost the Libyan landing grounds from which to cover Malta convoys.